nationalarchives/ds-caselaw-marklogic/README.md

 * `gradle manageAllDocuments`: Enables version management for all documents
 * `gradle publishAllDocuments`: Sets the `published` flag for all documents

-## Local development

-The simplest way to get a set of data in your local instance of Marklogic is to do a [Bulk export](#bulk-export) from staging or production, then a [Bulk import](#bulk-import) to your local development environment.

 ### Loading data from a backup on S3 (deprecated)